denialofsandwich/pythapi/README.md

 Navigate to your pythapi directory and copy `pythapi.example.ini` to `pythapi.ini.` Change the the nessesary parameters.

 **IMPORTANT**: generate a salt.
-This dramaticaly increases the security.
+This dramatically increases the security.
 You can do this in linux with:

 `</dev/urandom tr -dc A-Za-z0-9 | head -c 64`